kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 There is an ongoing effort to add [Pod level resource limits][kep-2837] that aims at adding a pod level `Resources`.
-However, we propose to add a distinct QoSResources field (with a distinct PodQoSResourceRequest type) in the PodSpec in order to decouple dependencies between types and fields.
+However, we propose to add a distinct QOSResources field (with a distinct PodQOSResourceRequest type) in the PodSpec in order to decouple dependencies between types and fields.

 As an example, a Pod requesting class "fast" of a (exemplary) pod-level QoS